Martian01/mrhttpd/Readme.md

 Mrhttpd will not read any configuration file at runtime.
 All parameters have been compiled into the binary.
 For that reason mrhttpd will accept a SIGHUP signal but it will not do anything.

-Mrhttpd can be stopped by sending it the SIGINT or the SIGTERM signal, ie. you can say any of the following:
+Mrhttpd can be stopped by sending it the SIGINT or the SIGTERM signal, i.e. you can say any of the following:

 	kill -2 <pid>
 	kill -15 <pid>